Lss1242/Lss1242.github.io/_pages/about.md

 ---

-I joined School of Computer Science as a PhD student since Sep.
+I joined School of Computer Science, University of Birmingham as a PhD student since Sep.
 2021, contributing to UKRI Turing AI Acceleration Fellowship project on ``Rigorous Time-Complexity Analysis of Coevolutionary Algorithms", led by Professor Per Kristian Lehre.
 I am fortunate to be supervised by Professor Per Kristian Lehre.